emily883/Emily/README.md

 <h1 align="center">Hi!! , I'm Emily Cruz</h1>
 <h3 align="center">Full stack developer</h3>
-<p>Estudiante de ingeniería en sistemas de información.
-I am a Full-Stack developer.
+<p>I am a Full-Stack developer.
 Currently looking for a job opportunity in the world of web development, while I continue to learn new technologies and reinforce what I have learned. </p>

 - From Puerto Rico, but currently living in North Carolina US